CME seeks to quell grain trade uproar with 21-hour cycle

 “We want our markets to remain competitive but we also want to make sure we are getting good liquidity, good price formation,” he said.
 “We need to do this with our eyes wide open and make sure there aren’t problems.”

-Additional reporting by Charles Abbott; editing by Jim Marshall, Alden Bentley and David Gregorio
+Additional reporting by Charles Abbott; Editing by Jim Marshall, Alden Bentley, David Gregorio and Ed Davies